gaia-pipeline/docs/content/api/_index.md

 ### Coming soon

-There will also be a self hosted version of this under Gaia docs.
+There will also be a Gaia hosted version of the swagger api docs here.